sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ### "swidpath" URI Scheme Registration

-There is a need for a scheme name that can be used in URIs to identify a collection of specific SWID/CoSWID tags with data elements that match an XPath expression, such as the use of the link entry as described in Section {{model-link}}) of this document.
+There is a need for a scheme name that can be used in URIs to identify a collection of specific software tags with data elements that match an XPath expression, such as the use of the link entry as described in Section {{model-link}}) of this document.
 Since this scheme is used in a standards track document and an ISO standard, this scheme needs to be used without fear of conflicts with current or future actual schemes.
 The scheme "swidpath" is hereby registered as a 'permanent' scheme for that purpose.

 The "swidpath" scheme is specified as follows: